-The school will regularly inform parents about their child's attendance and absence levels for example, via half-termly written reports.
+The school will regularly inform parents about their child's attendance and absence levels (for example via half-termly percentage attendance email).

 5. Authorised and unauthorised absence

 5.1 Approval for term-time absence

 A headteacher will only grant a leave of absence to pupils during term time if they consider there to be 'exceptional circumstances'.
 A leave of absence is granted at the headteacher's discretion, including the length of time the pupil is authorised to be absent for.